 The National Merit Scholarship Program is a United States academic scholarship competition administered by the National Merit Scholarship Corporation (NMSC).
 To be eligible for National Merit scholarships, a student must take the PSAT/NMSQT in October of his or her junior year.
 The highest-achieving students are designated as National Merit Scholars, while Finalists and Semifinalists are given recognition for their academic and extracurricular achievements.

-Two of our graduates qualified for Commended, placing in the top 2% of students who sat for the PSAT, while one qualified as a Finalist.
+Seven of our graduates qualified for Commended, placing in the top 2% of students who sat for the PSAT, while one qualified as a Finalist.

-Eight of our graduates qualified as thirteen-year students, meaning they and their families have partnered with the FCS community for all of compulsory education (K-12).
+Five of our graduates qualified as thirteen-year students, meaning they and their families have partnered with the FCS community for all of compulsory education (K-12).

 Big-School Opportunities in a Small-School Environment